Frequently Asked Questions

 How large are class sizes?

-We will have approximately twenty-six kids in a class, with two educators in each classroom.
+We have approximately twenty-six kids in a class, with at least two educators in each classroom.

 Do students take field trips?

 Yes!
 Except at Atlas, we call these “Expeditions” instead of field trips.
 Expeditions expose students to various learning experiences and are an integral part of Atlas' curriculum.